jwarz/data-scientists-tools/intermediate_r/readme.md

 <sup>Created on 2022-01-19 by the [reprex
 package](https://reprex.tidyverse.org) (v2.0.1)</sup>

+Perfect!
+Have a look at the results; it appears that the sum of views on popular days are the same for Facebook and LinkedIn, what a coincidence!
+Your different social profiles must be fairly balanced ;-)

 ## Load an R Package

 There are basically two extremely important functions when it comes down